Raymond Bagatsing: Early life

 Raymond is the grandson of Ramon D. Bagatsing, Sr., a former Mayor of Manila.
 His parents are actor Ramon "Boy" Bagatsing Jr. and Marilou San Diego-Bagatsing.
 He is the older brother of actress Monina Bagatsing and actor Ramon Khino "RK" Bagatsing.

 Acting career

 Throughout the 1990s, he starred in several action movies, notably Buenaventura Daang: Bad Boys Gang and Bastardo.
 He was part of the long-time drama series Mula sa Puso from 1997 to 1999.
 Since then, he starred in some drama series.
 In 2019, Bagatsing portrayed Manuel L. Quezon in Quezon's Game.
 He also played corrupt governor Arturo "Art" Alcantara in an iWant digital series Bagman with Arjo Atayde.

 Political career

 Vice mayoralty bid

 Bagatsing ran for vice mayor of Manila in 2022 under Kilusang Bagong Lipunan with former Mayor Mel Lopez's son Alex (of Partido Federal ng Pilipinas) as his running mate.
 However, he lost to Manila's 3rd district representative Yul Servo Nieto.

+Mayoralty bid

+Bagatsing filed his candidacy for mayor of Manila in 2025 under Partido Federal ng Pilipinas, but later lost to former Mayor Isko Moreno, placing fourth.